mrpara/bot-battle-board/README.md

 > spawn()

 Forfeit the current turn and the next two turns.
-In the beginning of the first turn after that, a new unit (with 3 hp) is spawned in an adjacent free tile (if one exists).
-The new unit is placed at the end of the turn queue, meaning it will only have its first turn at the end of the round.
+In the beginning of the first turn after that, a new bot (with 3 hp) is spawned in an adjacent free tile (if one exists).
+The new bot is placed at the end of the turn queue, meaning it will only have its first turn at the end of the round.

 > charge_attack(num)

-The unit forfeits num turns, and charges an attack.
+The bot forfeits num turns, and charges an attack.
 After num turns have passed, it will attack for high damage.
 Each turn waited increased the damage by the 1 more point than the previous turn.
-For example, charge_attack(1) will cause the unit to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.
+For example, charge_attack(1) will cause the bot to forfeit one turn and attack on the second turn for 1 + 2 = 3 damage. charge_attack(2) forfeits two turns, and attacks on the third turn for 1 + 2 + 3 = 6 points of damage. charge_attack(3) forfeits three turns, and attacks on the fourth turn for 1 + 2 + 3 + 4 = 10 points of damage, and so on.

+> defend()

+If the bot is attacked between now and its next turn, it will block the first attack made against it (regardless of how much damage it might inflict).
+If the bot is attacked more than once, only the first attack is blocked.

+> fortify()

+The bot gains 1 hp.
+There is no upper limit to the total hp allowed for a bot.

+> wait()

+Forfeit the current turn.